Out-of-equilibrium full counting statistics in Gaussian theories of quantum magnets: Summary and Conclusions

+Our results raise a number of interesting questions that should be addressed in future work.
+The full counting statistics (of globally conserved quantities on subsystems) in 1D integrable models has recently attracted considerable attention \cite{ivanov2013characterizing,Collura_2017, bastianello2018exact, calabrese2020full, 10.21468/SciPostPhys.4.6.043,bertini2023nonequilibrium}.
+While excitations in integrable models are typically best described in terms of interacting fermions, our bosonic formalism could be applied in the description of integrable ferromagnetic spin chains at low energy densities, i.e. low temperatures or after small quantum quenches.
+In Ref.~\cite{TakahashiPTPS.87.233} Takahashi observed that the modified spin-wave theory provides a low temperature expansion of the free energy in the 1D XXX Heisenberg ferromagnet that is in good agreement with the exact results obtained from Bethe-ansatz.
+This raises the question whether MSWT could provide similarly accurate approximations for the first few moments of the PDFs of subsystem observables, both in equilibrium and after quantum quenches.

+Our investigation of the long-range TFIC was restricted to the non-equilibrium evolution after quantum quenches.
+One straightforward generalization would be to compute the equilibrium PDFs of the magnetization in the ordered phase using \eqref{eq:ourmainresult1}.
+It is known that the long-range TFIC possesses an order-disorder phase transition at finite temperatures $T<T_c$, $h<h_c$ for any $\alpha<2$, while a Kosterlitz-Thouless floating phase appears in the special case of $\alpha=2$ \cite{PhysRevB.64.184106,fukui2009order,humeniuk2020thermal}.

-Overall, the PDFs of subsystem (staggered) magnetizations in the Heisenberg and Ising models we investigated exhibit rich behaviours after quantum quenches.
-It would be interesting to investigate these experimentally, e.g. in the setup of \cite{mazurenko2017an}.
+Perhaps most importantly, the PDFs of subsystem (staggered) magnetizations in the Heisenberg and Ising models we investigated exhibit rich behaviours after quantum quenches and it would be interesting to investigate these experimentally.